 Founded in 1878, we have reached out to the homeless in Philadelphia for more than 140 years.
 Originally named the Sunday Breakfast Association, our name was changed a few years ago to reflect our expanded services as a Rescue Mission.
 Rescue Missions are similar to a traditional homeless shelter, but focus on caring for the spiritual needs in addition to the practical needs of people.

 Sunday Breakfast Rescue Mission serves the homeless through two locations in Philadelphia: a meal service program serving three meals a day, 365 days of the year to anyone in need and men’s shelter in Center City and a transitional home for women in the Germantown neighborhood of Philadelphia.
 The Center City shelter also houses a long-term recovery program for men.
 The Mission does not receive government funding and relies on the generous contributions of caring individuals, families, churches and businesses.

-Sunday Breakfast Rescue Mission, a non-profit organization, ministers in the name of Jesus Christ to the physical and spiritual needs of homeless and disadvantaged people in the Philadelphia area.
+Sunday Breakfast Rescue Mission, a non-profit organization, exists to minister in the name of Jesus Christ to the physical and spiritual needs of homeless and disadvantaged people in the Philadelphia area.

 In addition to meeting basic life needs for men, the Sunday Breakfast Rescue Mission enables those men who are committed to a positive life change to address their problems through a 12-month transitional housing program